Hello and welcome to The Breyer Group Stadium, the home of Leyton Orient FC.

 Disabled and ambulant-disabled friendly

-The West Stand is home to the best of the club’s facilities, including the players’ dressing rooms and dugouts.
+The Justin Edinburgh Stand is home to the best of the club’s facilities, including the players’ dressing rooms and dugouts.
 The central block provides padded seating for supporters in the Legends Lounge, whilst the third-floor directors’ balcony plays host to the top-level hospitality at the club.
 Press facilities are located on the fifth floor, which means this is the same stand you’ll see match highlights from.

 The Q2W Tommy Johnston Stand